Contact structures and Beltrami fields on the torus and the sphere: Notation and preliminary results

 Suppose that this expression vanishes at some point $x\in M$, for some $t\in [0,1]$.
 Then the quadratic polynomial in $t$ that multiplies $\mathrm{vol}_g$ in the above equation (evaluated at $x$) must have non-negative discriminant, which is again equivalent to $\langle \alpha, \beta \rangle^2 - \abs{\alpha}^2 \abs{\beta}^2 \geq 0$.
 By Cauchy-Schwarz inequality, $\alpha(x) = \theta \beta(x)$, for some constant $\theta$.
 But then, at the point $x$,

 and this can be zero only if $\theta =-ct$, so that $\abs{\alpha}(x)/\abs{\beta}(x)=\abs{\theta} = \abs{c} t \leq \abs{c} < c_0$, which contradicts the definition of the constant $c_0$.

-In the case that $C=\emptyset$, it is obvious that the fields $V$ and $V+cW$ (curl eigenfields with the same eigenvalue $\lambda$) are not aligned at any point, so the first part of the proposition implies that the induced contact structures are contact homotopic for any $c\in\mathbb R$. \end{proof} \begin{re} The constant $c_0$ in Proposition~\ref{gencont} is precisely given by Equation~\eqref{eq.c0}. \end{re}
+In the case that $C=\emptyset$, it is obvious that the fields $V$ and $V+cW$ (curl eigenfields with the same eigenvalue $\lambda$) are not aligned at any point, so the first part of the proposition implies that the induced contact structures are contact homotopic for any $c\in\mathbb R$. \end{proof}